 Talk with your doctor about the best treatment plan for you.
 Options include:

 Liver transplant —may be done if:

-Endoscopy —This is used to tie off bleeding blood vessels (varices) or to inject drugs to cause clotting.
-A thin tool with a lighted tip is inserted down the throat to help the doctor see and access the varices, which are located in the esophagus.
+Endoscopy may be used to tie off bleeding blood vessels or to inject drugs to cause clotting.
+A thin tool with a lighted tip is inserted down the throat to help the doctor see and access the blood vessels, which are located in the esophagus.